bioCKO/Exo70/README.md

 **Question:** Are exposed residues under positive selection and buried residues under purifying selection?
 PAML can be used to separate these two groups of residues and make this analysis (use the alignment to AtExo70A1 to infer structure).

+**Todo:** Generate a phylogenetic tree using a larger group of Exo70 from diverse monocot species to have an outgroup for Exo70F1 for phylogenetic analysis.

 ### Phylogenetic analysis of RGH2 NB domain in *Hordeum vulgare*, *Brachypodium distachyon*, and *Oryza sativa*
 A phylogenetic tree was generated using NB domains derived from *Hordeum vulgare*, *Brachypodium distachyon*, and *Oryza sativa*.
 Analysis of the clade containing *RGH2* identified several closely related NB domains in *Hordeum vulgare*, *Brachypodium distachyon*, and *Oryza sativa*.
 These include:
 *Hordeum vulgare*